HOME PAGE

 The Gunas, the gods, and the goblins

-Prakriti is matter, Purusa is Spirit, and Gunas are modes or attributes.
+Prakriti is matter, Purusa is Spirit, and Gunas are modes or attributes of Prakriti.
 Sattva is knowledge, intellect, light, and balanced emotion; Rajas is motion, passion, and excitement: Rajas is the motor behind Sattva and Tamas; Tamas is darkness, passivity, or negativity.
 Without Rajas, Sattva and Tamas are inert; dominance of Rajas naturally means revved-up emotions.
 Sattva, Rajas, and Tamas are Prakāsa, Pravrtti, and Apravrtti (radiance, motion and stagnation); and are white, red and black.
 A mixture of Sattva and Rajas goes with yellow color.
 While pravrtti is forward movement, apravrtti is stagnation and Tamas is pramāda (heedlessness).
 Buddhi is intelligence, wisdom, and discernment; ahankāra is I-consciousness, mine-ness, and ego; manas is mind but not intelligence.
 Indriyas are sense organs.
 Sensory functions are touch, hearing, vision, taste, and smell, while motor functions are speech, prehension (grasp), locomotion, excretion, and generation.

 Krishna talks about psychology of human mind; the West has recently discovered that emotion carries positive or negative valence.
 Happiness has a buoyant positive valence.
-Greed, anger or fear is weighed down by leaden negative valence.
+Greed, anger or fear weighs one down with leaden negative valence.
 It is better to avoid people with negative valence because it is contagious.
 Ambivalence is where a conflict exists between positive and negative valences.
 Sattva carries a positive valence.
 Tamas carries a negative valence.
 Rajas is ambivalent because it can move with Sattva or with Tamas.
 Sattva, Rajas and Tamas are compared to a tricycle with Sattva and Tamas forming the rear right and left wheels and Rajas forms the front wheel.
 If the front wheel moves to the right, Positive valence of Sattva is dominant and if it moves to the left, the negative valence of Tamas is dominant.

 Rajas Guna is the inductor or stimulator.
 If Rajas is active on Tamas, Tamas becomes dominant and Sattva undergoes attenuation.
 If Rajas is active on Sattva, Sattva becomes dominant and Tamas undergoes attenuation.
-When Sattva is dominant. the person is closer to the Supreme Consciousness of Brahman (Siva in case of Saivites and Vishnu in case of Vaishnavites).
+When Sattva is dominant, the person is closer to the Supreme Consciousness of Brahman (Siva in case of Saivites and Vishnu in case of Vaishnavites).
+When these three qualities are in balance or equilibrium (=state of equilibrium = Sāmyāvasthā), there is no expression.
+These qualities find expression only when there is disequilibrium.
+Only in the deities, Pure Sattva Guna exists--Suddha Sattvam.

 Prakriti and Purusa are like the Yin and the Yang, the feminine and the masculine principles, and Sakti and Siva.
 Prakriti denotes a thought, a function, and an urge to produce and is the product itself.
 Prasava Dharmin is the working principle: observation of the law of conception and begetting.
 Prakriti is an active female principle, while Purusa is the male principle; and the product is the universe.
 Prakriti stands for cosmic will, and energy in projecting this universe.
 Purusa is Isvara, a modification of Brahman and has the power of manifestation or māyā (Sakti).
 Purusa is the subject and Prakriti is the object.
 Prakriti is matter which one can touch and feel; Prakriti is also an attitude that you love, hate, ignore, or transcend because of its gunas or modes.
 Prakriti is existence itself; Prakriti's modes are the stuff of human relationship, in which Sattva, Rajas, and Tamas clash, collide, and compromise.
 Prakriti by its nature makes compounds or substances, which are not intelligent or thinking on their own accord.
 This substance needs something that transcends it to control and direct it.
 Purusa or Spirit carries out this necessary transcendence, because if the spirit is a compound or a substance and has a stain of gunas, it cannot control another substance.
 (See BG Chapter Two, Samkhya Theory, Verse 12 commentary.)

-A person’s Sattva guna matches the amount of spirit in him.
-Gods display the most spirit; the sattvic saints come next, and the Rajasic people display the least amount of spirit.
-In Tamasic men and animals, the spirit is infinitesimal.
-Since the spirit or purusa stays above the compound or substance, is free from insentience, and does not fall in the realm of an object (both sentient and insentient), its function is that of a witness.
-It stands in splendid isolation, it is neutral, and it is a seer.
-Since the spirit or purusa has no attributes, and does not take any of the qualities of gunas, it is neutral.
 When matter or compound, or product of prakriti is close to spirit or Purusa, matter lights up with life and the spirit reluctantly enjoys or experiences matter or the three gunas, always yearning for isolation or liberation.
 Isolation cannot come into existence, unless the impurities or vitiating agents become obvious and undergo elimination.
 Isolation comes from Kailvaya in a yogi in his superconscious state.
 Prakriti's products are insentient Mahat or Buddhi, Ahankāra, Manas, body and the rest.
-Buddhi “receives” sentience from its nearness to Purusa.
-This sentience of Buddhi is only a reflected glory and not an intrinsic property of Buddhi.
+Naturally insentient Buddhi “receives” sentience from its proximity to Purusa.
+This sentience of Buddhi is only a received and reflected glory and not an intrinsic property of Buddhi.
+It is like the moon that shines in the night from the light it receives from the sun.
+No sun, no moonlight.

 Here is an example of how the three gunas help liberate the self by illumination.
 If you take a lamp, there are three elements, which cooperate to give light.
 The wick, the oil, and the flame are Sattva, Tamas, and Rajas respectively.
-Because of their intrinsic nature, all these three gunas or elements of the lamp are antagonistic to one another.
+Because of their intrinsic nature, all these three gunas or elements of the lamp are disparate and antagonistic to one another.
 However, in combination and cooperation they emit light.
 The illumination is dependent on diverse elements (the gunas) for the sole purpose of dissipating darkness in the spiritual heart and eventual moksa or liberation.

-The modes, namely Sattva, Rajas, and Tamas are in equilibrium in their inert state and are resident in the sentient and the insentient.
+The modes (gunas), namely Sattva, Rajas, and Tamas are in equilibrium in their inert state and are resident in the sentient and the insentient.
 The time element in Purusa agitates the gunas and an endless stream of behavior patterns emerge because of varying proportions of each of the gunas.
-Disequilibrium provides for the plethora of personality traits, when it comes to gunas.
+Disequilibrium ((Vaiṣamyāvasthā) provides for the plethora of personality traits, when it comes to gunas.
 This agitation caused by Purusa is the basis for the evolution or projection.
+In the insentient water, liquid water in ambient temperature is Sattva; steam is Rajas; ice cube is Tamas.

 Sattva is virtue, knowledge, light, and balance; Rajas is motion and excitement; however, Tamas is sluggishness, darkness, and passivity.
 All three elements are present in a person, an animal, and an object.
 At any moment a particular Guna is dominant.
 (Read notes on lamp, mentioned above.)
 Let us take water: liquid water at room temperature is Sattvic; Steam is Rajasic; Ice cube is Tamasic.
 A cow is Sattvic; a raging bull is Rajasic; sleeping animal is Tamasic.
 One is dominant, the other two are suppressed, and under ordinary circumstances, all three are necessary to function.
 Only Yogis, apart from gods, have pure Sattva.
 All the rest, the sentient and the insentient have all three gunas in varying proportions at different times and under different conditions.
 Sattva, Rajas, and Tamas are associated with happiness, goodness and virtue; motion, passion and action; ignorance, pain and delusion respectively.